 3. Use IP instead of URL

-Another smart method to get access over blocked sites is by using simple IP instead of using URL.
-In a local computer, doing a ping domain.com command in command promt wll return you the IP address.
+Another smart method to get access to blocked sites is by simply using IP instead of using URL.
+In a local computer, doing a ping domain.com command in command prompt will return you the IP address.
 You can also find it via online with the search of Whatsmyip.
 If you are a MAC user then use Terminal.
 So, enter through the Internet Protocol Address rather than using URL.

 4. Short URL Conversion

-This method works sometimes and other times may not.
-Main procedure is to convert the long url into short url.
+This method works sometimes and sometimes it doesn’t.
+The idea here is to convert the long url into short url.
 By using google short urls and other tools we can shorten the url of the main site and can get access through that short url.

 5. Cached Version

-Every site will have an cached version.
-In the same way the blocked sites will also have the cached version.
+Every site will have a cached version.
+In the same way, the blocked sites will also have the cached version.
 So, you can access the data of the blocked site with this Google Cached version.
 When you search for any site which is blocked, Search engine automatically shows you cached version.
 When you click on that you will be redirected to the site.
-Site may be live or not you can get access in this method.
-Get clear view with the image below.
+Irrespective of whether the site is live or not, you can get access with the help of this method.
+The picture below will give a better understanding.

 6. Google Translate

-Google Translate is the best tools, where we can convert text from required langue input to required language output.
+Google Translate a very good best tool, in which you can convert text from required language input to required language output.
 All languages are supported with this tool.
-By using this method also we can get access for the blocked content or sites.
-Before entering the URL of the site of your choosing, choose the page language as any language except English and the translated language as English.
+By using this method also we can get access to the blocked content or sites.
+Before entering the URL of the site of your choice, choose the page language as any language except English and the translated language as English.
 The blocked site will be visible in English.
 This is a very simple tweak to get the access.

 7. Additional Proxy Layer

-Now lets get started.
-There are many sites who provide Proxy IP and Port List for free of cost, like HideMyAss Proxy List, etc. Visit any of these sites and grab one Proxy IP : Port combination which hast good speed and fast connection type – as shown in the screenshot below.
+Now let’s get started.
+There are many sites which provide Proxy IP and Port List for free of cost, like HideMyAss Proxy List, etc. Visit any of these sites and grab one Proxy IP: Port combination which has good speed and fast connection type – as shown in the screenshot below.